Tensor Computation of Euler Characteristic Functions and Transforms: Introduction

 \section{Introduction}

 The field of topological data analysis (TDA) utilizes invariants from topology to study the shape of data.
-Among the invariants employed are homology and the original topological invariant: the Euler characteristic \cite{euler1758elementa}.
+Among the invariants employed are homology and the original topological invariant, the Euler characteristic~\cite{euler1758elementa}.
 In practice, a single invariant is not typically robust enough to capture the shape of data.
 For this reason, filtrations (i.e., nested sequences of shapes) are often constructed from data and topological invariants are then applied.
-This allows for significantly more information to be retained, leading to constructions such as persistence diagrams \cite{edel2002topological} (resulting from applying homology to filtrations) and Euler characteristic functions \cite{Serra1982} (resulting from applying the Euler characteristic to~filtrations).
+This allows for significantly more information to be retained, leading to constructions such as persistence diagrams \cite{edel2002topological} and Euler characteristic functions \cite{Serra1982}.

 Topological transforms \cite{Turner2014PHT} further extend the idea of applying topological invariants to filtrations by constructing a parameterized family of filtrations and then applying topological invariants.
 The starting point for topological transforms is typically a geometric simplicial or cubical complex~$K$ in $\R^{n}$.
-For each direction vector $\vect{s} \in \sph^{n-1}$, a height filtration of~$K$ is constructed and then a topological invariant is applied to each height filtration.
-Applying the Euler characteristic~(EC) to each height filtration results in the Euler characteristic transform~(ECT) \cite{Turner2014PHT,munch2023invitation}, the focus of this paper.
-The ECT is a \emph{complete invariant}: a geometric simplicial complex $K$ in $\R^{n}$ can be reconstructed solely from its~ECT~\cite{curry2022many,Ghrist2018}.
+For each direction vector $\vect{s} \in \sph^{n-1}$, a directional filtration of~$K$ is constructed and then a topological invariant is applied to that filtration.
+Applying the Euler characteristic~(EC) to a single directional filtration results in an Euler characteristic function (ECF), while applying it to each directional filtration in~$\sph^{n-1}$ results in the Euler characteristic transform~(ECT) \cite{Turner2014PHT,munch2025invitation}.
+The ECT is a \emph{complete invariant}: a geometric simplicial complex $K$ in $\R^{n}$ can be reconstructed solely from its~ECT~\cite{Ghrist2018,schapira1995tomography}.
 In other words, no information is lost when passing from the simplicial complex~$K$ to its ECT.